Unit | Health Interventions

 TEMT: Towards Eliminating Malaria in Tanzania

 Since 2002, Swiss TPH has been supporting the Tanzanian National Malaria Control Programme with research, technical advice and direct implementation support, funded by the Swiss Agency for Development and Cooperation (SDC) A strong feature of this pioneering partnership has been the synergies created between our research and the translation of findings into programme activities.
 Examples include the large-scale implementation of Insecticide Treated Nets, and the malaria risk stratification that informs a locally tailored control strategy.
-Read more about Malaria Interventions
+Read more about TEMT

 Study nurse in a cottage hospital in Nigeria.
 (Photo: Manuel Hetzel)